 This way, if the case is appealed, the appellate court will be able to understand why the trial judge made the decision it did and assess whether the judge abused its discretion.

-Our California Three Strikes Defense Lawyers
+Our California Three Strikes Defense Lawyers Can Help.

-If you or a loved one has a case involving a Romero Motion or the three strikes law, we invite you to call us at Shouse Law Group for a consultation.
 You also might be interested in reading our related articles Appeals of California Three Strikes Cases, California's Three Strikes Law, Serious Felonies, Violent Felonies and Juvenile Adjudications Counting As Strikes.

 We also invite you to review our articles on Common California Crimes A to Z, including Penal Code 211 Robbery, Possession of a Firearm by a Felon, Penal Code 487 Grand Theft, Penal Code 459 Burglary, DUI and California Health and Safety Code 11350 HS.6